 We use a high resolution A3 flatbed scanner for copying documents.
 As for our photography, high resolution images are produced.
 After editing they are used for print and archive purposes.
 We will travel with this scanner to your site.

 We generally use our friends at Kavita Graphics for design.
-They have a well-established relationship with our regular printers, The Russell Press, in Nottingham.
+They have a well-established relationship with our regular printers, RAP Spiderweb in Oldham.
 We are therefore able to complete the design and print phase in an integrated manner.

 We roll the posters and insert them in what is called LFT (Lay Flat Plastic) tubing.
 It’s a thin plastic tube which is supplied flat on a roll.
 Then we insert the poster and LFT in a cardboard tube and attach end caps.